Social Media Work

 Contributors: Cris Campos

 We called 25 creators and asked them (1) “What was your greatest creative win of 2025?” and (2) “What’s the biggest learning you’re bringing into 2025?”
-These are their anwers — in print, on our socials, on our blog, and in video.
+These are their answers — packaged on our socials, on our blog, and in video, and in print.

-Design-wise, we used B/W photography to standardize the quality of photos we’d source from our creator roster.
+You’ll see our solutions below.
+I used B/W photography to standardize the quality of photos I sourced from our creator roster from scouring their content.
 I found a blocky digital font reminiscent of the type you’d find on a Nokia.
 And because we caught up over the phone, visually, our videos were text and sound-forward, too.

-Design-wise, we used B/W photography to standardize the quality of photos we’d source from our creator roster.
+You’ll see our solutions below.
+I used B/W photography to standardize the quality of photos I sourced from our creator roster from scouring their content.
 I found a blocky digital font reminiscent of the type you’d find on a Nokia.
 And because we caught up over the phone, visually, our videos were text and sound-forward, too.

 Compilation video